 FTPS (also known as FTP Secure and FTP-SSL) is an extension to the commonly used File Transfer Protocol (FTP) that adds support for the Transport Layer Security (TLS) and the Secure Sockets Layer (SSL) cryptographic protocols.1

 Two separate methods were developed to invoke client security for use with FTP clients: Explicit or Implicit.
 The former method is a legacy compatible implementation where FTPS aware clients can invoke security with an FTPS aware server without breaking overall FTP functionality with non-FTPS aware clients.
-The later method is an incompatible method that requires clients to be FTPS aware.
+The latter method is an incompatible method that requires clients to be FTPS aware.
 WinSCP supports both methods.

 In explicit mode, a FTPS client must “explicitly request” security from a FTPS server and then step-up to a mutually agreed encryption method.
 If a client does not request security, the FTPS server can either allow the client to continue insecure or refuse/limit the connection.